Race certified by Finishers: event approved by the organizer

 • On-site technical assistance

-Yes, a medical certificate is required to participate in Monza21.
-It must be dated within one year and state that there are no contraindications to participate in competitive sports, competitive athletics, or competitive running.
+Yes, a medical certificate is required in order to start the Monza Half Marathon.
+It must be less than one year old and must state that there is no contraindication to practicing sport in competition, competitive athletics, or competitive running.
 The certificate must be valid in Italy and presented in person at registration.
-It will be handed to the event organizer for the event in which the athlete with the RunCarc is participating.
+The certificate will be handed to the event organizer in which the athlete holding the RunCard is participating.

-Foreign athletes, not residing in Italy and not registered with a foreign athletics federation, can participate in the 21 km race without submitting a medical certificate but must complete the liability waiver form.
+Foreign athletes who do not reside in Italy and are not registered with a foreign athletics federation may take part in the 21 km race without sending a medical certificate, but they must complete the liability waiver form.

 You can check the race rules here